Matt Ward (record producer): Career

 In 2008, Ward released singles with EMI and Positiva under the name of Hotsnax and RCA under the name 23 Deluxe.
 He then signed a publishing deal with Sony/ATV.

 In the same year, he worked with UK girl band, The Saturdays, co-writing a track on their Top Ten hit album Chasing Lights with the song "Vulnerable".
 The album has sold over 400,000 copies.

 His work adding additional production on several tracks for Taylor Swift has brought him recognition on the country circuit and led to additional productions for Darius Rucker, The Band Perry and Sugarland.
 Following Ward's involvement, all the records were play-listed at Radio 2.

 Ward has also done many radio edits for artists such as Jay-Z, Sting, Rihanna, Jennifer Lopez, Plan B, Gym Class Heroes, Ed Sheeran, Lionel Richie, fun., Wale, Afrojack, Tiësto, and Macklemore & Ryan Lewis.

 In 2012, Ward mixed all the international duet vocals for Lionel Richie's Tuskegee album.

 In March 2012, Ward's remix of "Hit the Lights" by Selena Gomez & the Scene received over 1.5 million YouTube hits in under a week.

 In April 2013, Ward co-produced seven tracks on the self-titled album for the Japanese artist Miyavi.
 The album entered the Japanese rock charts at No. 1.

 In November 2013, Ward additionally produced and mixed "Red Lights" by Tiësto which has sold over 600,000 copies to date and spent eleven weeks at the top of the Billboard dance charts.

 In April 2014, Ward co-wrote and mixed "Can't Forget" on Tiesto's album A Town Called Paradise and ended up mixing eight tracks overall across the album.
-In its first week of release, the album entered the Top 10 in over forty different countries.
+In its first week of release, the album entered the Top 10 in over forty countries.

 Since March 2015, Ward has worked for Weav Music as their lead producer.